pingcap/docs-cn/br/br-auto-tune.md

 ---
 title: Backup Auto-Tune
-summary: Learn about the auto-tune feature of TiDB backup and restore, which automatically limits the resources used by backups to reduce the impact on the cluster in case of high cluster resource usage.
+summary: TiDB v5.4.0 introduces the auto-tune feature for backup tasks, which is enabled by default.
+It limits the resources used by backup tasks to reduce their impact on the cluster.
+You can enable or disable the feature dynamically without restarting the cluster.
+However, auto-tune may not completely remove the impact of backup on the cluster due to limitations.
+Adjusting the number of threads used by backup tasks can help mitigate the impact in certain scenarios.
 ---

 # Backup Auto-Tune <span class="version-mark">New in v5.4.0</span>